Valiathura

-Valiathura was a major port of Thiruvananthapuram city the capital of Kerala, India.
-It is one of the oldest port in India.
+Valiathura was a major port of Thiruvananthapuram city, the capital of Kerala, India.
+It is one of the oldest ports in India.
 This was once the only port along the South Kerala coast.
-When Kochi became the prominent port in Kerala, Valiyathura lost its significance as a major port.
+When Kochi became the prominent port in Kerala, Valiathura lost its significance as a major port.
 Now, Valiathura is considered as a fishing port.

 Geography

 It is located near Shankhumugham.
 It is a typical coastal region.
 The vegetation consists mainly of coconut trees.
 The land is higher in Valiathura, so calamities due to the monsoon tides are less compared to the other nearby coastal regions.

 History

 Valiyathura was known as Raithura or Rajathura from the time of the Travancore kingdom, but its history goes beyond this; from the time of King Solomon Valiathura port was active and used to export spices and articles.
 Saint Antony's Cathedral has a history of more than 500 years and the New Year Day celebration started more than 120 years ago.
 At the battle between Marthanda Varma and Ettuveetil Pillai, one of the pillai and his soldiers were protected by the fisher people of Valiathura and some of those people married a few Valiathura girls and settled in Valiathura.